Most of our courses are unaccredited, but they can still benefit your career or university application.

 Using your credit elsewhere

-Credit may also be recognised by other institutions including institutions in countries using different credit systems.
-If you want to use the credits from a FutureLearn program you’ve completed at another university, you should talk to its admissions office or look for information about accreditation of prior learning (APL) or recognition of prior learning (RPL) on the university’s website.
+Credit may also be recognised by other institutions, including institutions in countries using different credit systems.
+If you want to use the credits from a FutureLearn program you’ve completed at another university, you should talk to your admissions office or look for information about accreditation of prior learning (APL) or recognition of prior learning (RPL) on the university’s website.
 The decision will be based on the university policy on accreditation of prior learning and the subject you are applying to study.

 You can use the credit as one of the qualifications listed on your application form for any university or course and on your CV when you apply for a job.